Mini-jet quenching in a concurrent jet+hydro evolution and the non-equilibrium quark-gluon plasma: Results

 \subsection{Multiplicity and $p_T$-Integrated Flow}

-Except for a small number of studies (for instance \cite{Ryu:2018ckh}), most common model simulations of heavy-ion collisions do not include yet the presence of the minijets.
-Previous studies using IP-Glasma+MUSIC+UrQMD framework \cite{Ryu:2017qzn, McDonald:2016vlt} therefore assumed that all the energy of a given event originates from the physics of saturation described by the CGC, effectively modeled through IP-Glasma.
+Except for a relatively small number of studies (for instance \cite{Belyaev_2020,Ryu:2018ckh,Zhao:2021vmu}), most simulations of heavy-ion collisions do not include yet the presence of the minijets.
+This work also features the energy loss formalism computed with holography techniques, and a pre-hydro IP-Glasma initial state.
+Previous studies using the IP-Glasma+MUSIC+UrQMD framework \cite{Ryu:2017qzn, McDonald:2016vlt} therefore assumed that all the energy of a given event originates from the physics of saturation described by the CGC, effectively modeled through IP-Glasma.
 In this work, depending on the value of \pmin we will be including in the system new, extra, contributions to the total entropy associated to minijet production.
 For this reason, the amount of energy that was assumed to be contained in the low $x$, saturated modes of the CGC will necessarily have to be reduced in our new framework.
 We can regulate the correspondence between the energy density of the CGC and that of hydro at $\tau_0$ by using the parameter $s_{\rm factor}$.

 These new sources of entropy, which translate into new sources of hadron multiplicity at the end of the system evolution, require that we tune down the value of $s_{\rm factor}$ by a certain amount.
 We fix the new value of $s_{\rm factor}$ by comparing the mid-rapidity charged particle multiplicity from our model to experimental data from ALICE~\cite{ALICE:2010mlf}, as shown in Fig.~\ref{fig:multipcent}.
 For each value of \pmin, there is a single value of $s_{\rm factor}$ that allows us to describe experimental data across all centralities considered.
 This suggests that our assumption that a sizeable part of the final multiplicity comes from minijet production, which features an explicit $N_{\rm coll}$ scaling, receives empirical support.
-We show in Table~\ref{tab:newparams} the new values of $s_{\rm factor}$ needed to describe the data displayed in Fig.~\ref{fig:multipcent}.
+We show in Table~\ref{tab:newparams} the new values of $s_{\rm factor}$ needed to describe the data displayed in Figs.~\ref{fig:multipcent} and \ref{fig:integratedvn}.
+As appropriate to the level of precision sought by our study, those have been obtained through a visual fit to experimental data.

 Another important aspect of the presence of minijets in the early stages of a heavy ion collision is the reduction of collective flow \cite{Schulc:2014jma,Okai:2017ofp}.
 This owes to the fact that the initial orientation of the back-to-back (in the transverse plane to the beam axis) dijet pair is not correlated with the spatial anisotropies that translate into the pressure gradients driving the orientation and magnitude of collective flow.
 Dijet orientations are in fact random in the absence of any initial-state correlation associated with (mini-)jet production.
 Another reason why the magnitude of collective flow can be reduced is because the amount of energy that evolves hydrodynamically from initial time $\tau_0$ is reduced once we reduce $s_{\rm factor}$.
 While it is true that a sizeable amount of energy will be injected through minijet energy loss at a later time, both the delay in the injection and the fact that some of the minijet energy does not actually hydrodynamize (they escape the QGP phase) contribute into reducing collective flow.